ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Correct Answer: depends_on

 #### Q48.
 You have never used Terraform before and would like to test it out using a shared team account for a cloud provider.
 The shared team account already contains 15 virtual machines (VM).
 You develop a Terraform configuration containing one VM, perform terraform apply, and see that your VM was created successfully.

-- [ ] A. What should you do to delete the newly-created VM with Terraform?
+What should you do to delete the newly-created VM with Terraform?

-- [x] B. The Terraform state file contains all 16 VMs in the team account.
+- [x] A. The Terraform state file contains all 16 VMs in the team account.
 Execute terraform destroy and select the newly-created VM.
-- [ ] C. The Terraform state file only contains the one new VM.
+- [ ] B. The Terraform state file only contains the one new VM.
 Execute terraform destroy.
-- [ ] D. Delete the Terraform state file and execute Terraform apply.
+- [ ] C. Delete the Terraform state file and execute Terraform apply.
-- [ ] E. Delete the VM using the cloud provider console and terraform apply to apply the changes to the Terraform state file.
+- [ ] D. Delete the VM using the cloud provider console and terraform apply to apply the changes to the Terraform state file.

 >